stone1343/get-fluffy/README.md

 *Get Fluffy!* seems to work on iOS or Android, but I think you'll have a better experience on a modern desktop browser.
 It is not intended to be played with Glulxe -- it will not work properly, but more importantly, you won't get the proper experience.

-If you've downloaded the project from GitHub, you don't need to compile or build anything, everything you need is provided, all ready to go.
+If you've downloaded the project from GitHub, you don't need to compile or build anything, everything's provided, ready to go.

+To play using your default browser, on Windows double-click on play.bat or on Linux double-click on play (a Bash script).
+Or to use a different browser, go to the public directory and right-click on index.html and use "Open With".

-If you do want to build *Get Fluffy!*, you'll need the Inform 6 compiler and Lua interpreter (Windows) or Python 3 (Linux).
+If you do want to build *Get Fluffy!*, you'll need the Inform 6 compiler and either Python or Lua.
+A makefile is provided:
 * **make clean**, delete game files
 * **make**, compile game files

-To play on Windows, using your default browser, double-click on play.bat.

-To play on Linux, using your default browser, double-click on play (a Bash script).

-Or to use a different browser, go to the public directory and right-click on index.html and use "Open With"
+Compiling without the makefile is simple enough,
+* **inform get-fluffy.inf**
+The more complicated part is converting the .ulx file into JavaScript for Quixe, 2 ways of doing this are provided, sample commands are:
+* **lua game2js.lua get-fluffy.ulx>public/get-fluffy.ulx.js**
+* **python3 public/quixe/tools/game2js.py --giload get-fluffy.ulx>public\get-fluffy.ulx.js**

 Some known inconsistencies:
 * Britney doesn't have a smartphone.